 What not to do:

 Do NOT leave a tip at the end.
-Did you get that?
+Do you tip hairdressers in France?
+NO!
 Tipping, like at restaurants, is not the norm in France.
 If you really like your cut, you can leave a few euros if it’s convenient, a 50 euro bill for a 47 euro cut is fine.
 Or just pay the 47.
 It’s not cheap to NOT leave a tip — it’s what you’re supposed to do!
 Note: If you leave a 20% tip the first time you see a new stylist, you’ll most likely feel obligated to do that every time you see him or her, so just know from the get go that it’s not necessary or expected.
 Really.
+If you love your haircut and really, really want to leave a tip, feel free to leave a couple of euros but keep in mind it’ll be seen as unusual.

 Do NOT just tell the stylist to do whatever s/he wants.
 This is a surefire way to have a disastrous result when getting a haircut in France.
 Yes, really experienced stylists can sometimes read your mind and they know what will look best so maybe you’ll luck out.
 But it always pays to look up a few words in the dictionary ahead of time and pull up a few pics of the cut and style you’d like on your iPhone before the appointment.
 Communication never hurt anyone.
 And who knows, maybe your stylist had that in mind anyway.